 (3) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 3 Division 1.

+[Rule 66 amended in Gazette 4 Oct 2017 p.
+5122.]

 Division 2 — Prize pool and prize reserve fund

-67. Australian Lottery Blocs prize pool and prize reserve fund
+67. Lotto Bloc’s prize pool and prize reserve fund

-(1) The Commission must contribute a percentage of all subscriptions received for each lotto draw to a combined Australian Lottery Blocs prize fund in accordance with the appropriate agreement and the permit for that lotto draw.
+(1) The Commission must contribute a percentage of all subscriptions received for each lotto draw to a combined Lotto Bloc’s prize fund in accordance with the appropriate agreement and the permit for that lotto draw.

 (2) The total contribution under subrule (1) is to be divided so that —

-(a) not less than 33% of the Commission’s subscriptions go to the Australian Lottery Blocs prize pool for payment of division 2 to 6 prizes; and
+(a) not less than 33% of the Commission’s subscriptions go to the Lotto Bloc’s prize pool for payment of division 2 to 6 prizes; and

-(b) the balance of the contribution goes to the Australian Lottery Blocs prize reserve fund.
+(b) the balance of the contribution goes to the Lotto Bloc’s prize reserve fund.

 (3) The prize reserve fund is to be used to pay the division 1 prizes in accordance with rule 71.

-(4) The prize reserve fund may only be distributed as additional prize money or promotional prizes, in such amounts and in such lotto draws, as are agreed by the members of the Australian Lottery Blocs.
+(4) The prize reserve fund may only be distributed as additional prize money or promotional prizes, in such amounts and in such lotto draws, as are agreed by the members of the Lotto Bloc.

+[Rule 67 amended in Gazette 4 Oct 2017 p.
+5122.]

 Division 3 — Conducting a Monday and Wednesday Lotto draw

 68. Nature of a lotto draw

-A lotto draw consists of the mechanical, equally random selection of 8 numbered balls from balls individually numbered from 1 to 45 inclusive from a barrel in a manner and using such equipment as the Commission or a designated authority determines.
+A lotto draw consists of the mechanical, equally random selection of 8 numbered balls (6 winning numbered balls and 2 supplementary numbered balls) from balls individually numbered from 1 to 45 inclusive in a manner and using such equipment as the Commission or a designated authority determines.

+[Rule 68 amended in Gazette 4 Oct 2017 p.
+5122.]

 69. Criteria for winning

-In a lotto draw the purchaser of an entry under Part 2 Division 5 of these rules or the holder of a receipted ticket wins —
+In a lotto draw the holder of a receipted ticket or the purchaser of an entry under Part 2 Division 5 of these rules wins —

 (a) division 1, if all 6 winning numbers;